 Brake light switch

 The part is not very expensive ($15-$45) and can be ordered from a dealer or online.
-Brake light switch replacement in a repair shop can cost from $55 to $115 (part and labor).
+The replacement of a brake light switch in a repair shop can cost from $55 to $115 (part and labor).

 In many cars, there is a special procedure to remove and install the brake light switch.
 If not installed correctly, the switch will not operate and can even be damaged.
 In some cars, the gap between the brake pedal and the switch must also be adjusted.